awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug which could cause a read replica to crash during a restart\.

 1. Fixed a bug which could cause an error running queries\.
-The message reported would be of the form "SQL ERROR: Attempting to read past EOF of relation"\.
+The message reported was of the form "SQL ERROR: Attempting to read past EOF of relation"\.

 1. Fixed a bug which could cause an increase in memory usage after a restart\.